aio-libs/aiomonitor/docs/api.rst

         Flag indicates if monitor was closed, currntly instance of :class:`Monitor` can not be reused.
 For new monitor, new instance should be created.

+   .. method:: do_<COMMAND>(sin, sout, ...)

+        Subclasses of the Monitor class can define their own commands available in the REPL.
+See the tutorial :ref:`cust-commands`.

+.. function:: aiomonitor.utils.alt_names(names)

+        A decorator for the custom commands to define aliases, like `h` and `?` are aliases for the `help` command. `names` is a single string with a space separated list of aliases.